NinjyaMaster/Django-Channels-Docker-Nginx-settings/README.md

   <p align="center">
-A basic sample of setting up React, NGINX, and Certbot in a Docker container:
+A basic sample of setting up NGINX, Django, and Django Channels in a Docker container:
     <br />
     <a href="https://github.com/NinjyaMaster/docker-nginx-certbot-react/"><strong>Explore the docs »</strong></a>
     <br />